 Looking for something a little more specific than simply “marine biology?”
 UNE offers the usual BS or minor in marine bio as well as more specific options, such as a marine affairs BA or minor, an aquaculture BS or minor, a marine entrepreneurship BS and even a program called MARMAT—a double major in marine sciences and applied mathematics.
 Plus, it definitely doesn’t hurt that you can walk to the beach in just a couple of minutes.
 “Being right on [the] coast, it’s not only beautiful but also offers a lot of opportunities for experiential learning.
 I also loved the smaller size of the school—my class sizes are very small compared to a bigger state school, which has allowed me to get to know my professors very well,” senior Abigail Hayne said.
 UNE also holds the Center for Excellence in Marine Science, which offers student fellowships, research grants, projects and programs in their specialization of choice.
 CEMS even partners with some pretty impressive marine-based organizations and companies like United States Naval Academy, for students who want to take their marine education out to sea, and the Maine North Atlantic Development Office for the entrepreneurial student excited about marine policy.
 Tucked between the Rachel Carson National Wildlife Refuge and Saco Bay, UNE students get to live out their Moana, one-with-the-ocean dreams, while still getting a world class education.

 UM’s Rosenstiel School of Marine & Atmospheric Science encourages you to explore the many layers and subsets of the ocean.
 Beyond their degrees in marine affairs, marine biology & ecology, meteorology, oceanography and geographical sciences, UM offers the marine science dual major program.
 This program lets you explore the interdisciplinary aspect of marine science by combining it with the subject most interesting to you: biology, chemistry, computer science, geological science, microbiology & immunity, meteorology or physics.
 By studying marine science in the context of another subject, you open up your future to endless possibilities—we’re talking anything from hydrographer to animal behaviorist to environmental lawyer.
-UM also offers dynamic research opportunities; past topics include fish orientation, hurricane formation and coral reef conservation to name a few.
+Located in Florida, UM also offers dynamic research opportunities; past topics include fish orientation, hurricane formation and coral reef conservation to name a few.
 The Rosenstiel School at UM encourages you to find what interests you and run with it.
 Professor Neil Hammerschlag, for example, will teach you all about sharks as the Director of the Shark Research & Conservation Program.
 Hammerschlag’s even been featured on Discovery Channel’s “Shark Week” three seasons in a row.
 Before you know it, you’ll find yourself diving into deep waters for a living or protecting our oceans from your seat in the Senate.

 5. California State University Monterey Bay